osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ===============

-This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to a PI Server.
+This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to PI AF Server and PI Data Archive.
 Using the OMF 1.0 specification and the steps in this section, you can create a minimal data ingress OMF application.
 More advanced example applications can be found in the `OMF samples
 <https://github.com/osisoft/OMF-Samples>`_.